 What I Get from CGM

-Almost from the moment of my diagnosis, I have had “brittle diabetes.”
-My blood sugars fluctuate wildly, even when I am a “perfectly compliant” patient-eating and exercising in a consistent fashion from day to day, taking ten finger sticks and almost as many injections daily, etc. Even after completely mastering the Minimed Paradigm pump, utilizing its special features, and going through the two-week adjusting process every six months, I was still roaming wildly between 30 and 450.
+Almost from the moment of my diagnosis, I have had what used to be called “brittle diabetes.”
+My blood sugars would fluctuate wildly, even when I was a “perfectly compliant” patient-eating and exercising in a consistent fashion from day to day, taking ten finger sticks and almost as many injections daily, etc. Even after completely mastering the Minimed Paradigm pump, utilizing its special features, and going through the two-week adjusting process every six months, I was still roaming wildly between 30 and 450.

 Out of curiosity (and desperation), I got involved with several studies of the Dexcom CGM.
 I could see the value of the device, but could also see that it was a LOT of work.
 I decided to begin the (one-year-long) fight with insurance to procure a CGM, and I ended up with the Minimed Paradigm CGM device in June 2008.

 At that time, I had a very reasonable A1c of 6.3%.
 That was a false comfort, however, because I was having serious (below 45) lows almost daily.
 These extreme lows compensated for my extreme highs, so that my average looked artificially good.

 Furthermore, I was having to test up to 15 times each day.
 I was afraid to do anything (drive, exercise, walk a few blocks from home, or travel by myself) without being certain that I was high enough (which generally meant too high!).
 More often than anyone would like, I was becoming so low that I could not treat myself.
 Although I was always fortunate enough to have someone with me at those times, I was terrified that one day I would be alone and would die from hypoglycemia, as two of my friends have died in the past few years.